 Finally, many ghost ships operate without insurance.
 Legitimate vessels carry coverage for oil spills, environmental damage and crew injuries.
 Ghost vessels often carry fraudulent certificates or no insurance at all.
 When accidents happen (spills, fires or collisions), there’s rarely an identifiable owner or financial backstop.
 That pushes clean-up costs onto coastal communities and taxpayers, turning illicit shipping into a public liability.

-6 Ways Ghost Fleets Impact Americans
+How Do Ghost Fleets Impact Americans?

 They weaken sanctions and prolong conflicts.
 If sanctioned oil can still move, sanctioned regimes can still get paid.